-Ventilation is typically used with high accuracy measurement requirements.
-In such case the need for a high level of instrument maintenance and dome cleaning still exists; evaporating droplets of water might leave stains on the instrument domes.
+Heating and ventilation are typically used if there are high-accuracy measurement requirements.
+In such case the need for a high level of instrument maintenance and dome cleaning and inspection (keeping a record of visually confirmed proper condition) still exists; evaporating droplets of water might leave stains on the instrument domes.
 The bottom of external ventilation units usually provides access to the removable dust filter which needs regular cleaning.

 Generally recommended practices ISO TR9901 and ASTM G 183-05

-ISO/TR 9901 “Solar Energy - Field Pyranometers - Recommended practice for use”, recommends use of ventilators where high accuracy and reliability are required.
-It adds in 5.2.2 3 specific purposes:
+ISO/TR 9901 “Solar Energy - Field Pyranometers - Recommended practice for use”, recommends use of heating by ventilators where high accuracy and reliability are required.
+It adds in 5.2.2 3 its specific purposes:

 - dew and frost formation are inhibited, especially from the outer dome,